snoringninja/SMFMarket/README.md

 SMFMarket
 ======
 Basic market place page hooked into SMF using their SSI.
-This is a fork of [this](https://github.com/xNifty/SMF-Market) that is being redone to focus on cleaner, more efficient code,
-better design with an emphasis on responsiveness, and overall better quality.
+This is a fork of [this](https://github.com/xNifty/SMF-Market) that is being redone to focus on cleaner, more efficient code, better design with an emphasis on responsiveness, and overall better quality.

 About
 ------
 Simple, market style page that is hooked into the Simple Machines Forum Software to make use of their SSI (essentially an API).
 This will use user roles to determine who can and cannot perform different actions.

+At this time, this project is on hold.

 Requirements
 ------